TakeprofitTechnology/ReleaseNotes/MT5 Risk profiling panel.md

 # MT5 Risk profiling panel

+## Version 2025.10.29.595 (5 November, 2025)
+### Changes
+* Fixed the bug with incorrect balance value if conversion rate could not be found.

 ## Version 2025.10.27.394 (27 October, 2025)
 ### Changes
 * Server name has been fixed in log files.